Additional Federal Programs

 It is important for students to research all possible areas for additional resources of financial aid.
 Our Additional Federal Programs has basic information, links (where available) and telephone numbers for programs for special programs for select populations of students and funding opportunities for students who are willing to complete a service obligation.

-The TEACH Grant provides assistance of up to $3,760 each year to students whose intention is to teach in a "high need field (subject matter)" and intend to teach in a public or private elementary or secondary school that serves students from low income families.
+The TEACH Grant provides assistance of up to a maximum of $3,728 annually if disbursed on or after 10/1/15 and before 10/1/2016 to students whose intention is to teach in a "high need field (subject matter)" and intend to teach in a public or private elementary or secondary school that serves students from low income families.
 Unlike most need-based grant programs, the TEACH Grant is available to graduate students as well as undergraduates.

 As a recipient, students agree to teach a "high need field", full-time and for a minimum of four years within eight years following program completion.
 The TEACH Grant will remain a grant if recipients meet the specific criteria.
 If recipients do not meet the criteria, the TEACH Grant converts to an unsubsidized loan with interest calculated to the initial disbursement date(s).

 In addition to completing the FAFSA, candidates must be a U.S. citizen or eligible non-citizen and be enrolled in coursework necessary to begin a career in teaching.
 The University of Michigan-Dearborn currently considers students who are of senior status as an undergraduate or graduate students with a high cumulative grade point average and admitted into a degree granting program of the School of Education and pursuing majors that fulfill the "high need fields" requirement.

 The cumulative grade point average requirement for the TEACH Grant 3.25 (on a 4.0 scale) for undergraduate and graduates students.
 The degree programs currently considered are: Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Arts in Teaching, Master of Science.
 Eligible majors at UM-Dearborn are: Education, General Science, Mathematic Mathematics Studies, Reading, Science Education, Science Studies, Special Education and Teaching.